A Simple Guide to Learning Gaelic in Learning

 Start With Pronunciation

 Gaelic is a phonetic language.
 Certain letters, when grouped together in a word will always make the same sound, but not the same sound as they would in English.
-There’s a slight learning curve but it also means that once you know and understand the sounds you can apply them to any word in Gaelic, and upon hearing a word for the first time can have an idea of how it would look on a page.
+This means it can be quite confusing at first but it also means that once you know and understand the sounds you can apply them to any word in Gaelic, and upon hearing a word for the first time can have an idea of how it would look when written.

 It's much easier to learn this right the first time round rather than learning the words without hearing them and having to teach yourself again at a later stage.
 There are some fantastic resources available to help with this online such as BBC Beag air Bheag or the Learn Gaelic Dictionary where there are recordings of the pronunciations.

 Books can be an excellent resource for learning Gaelic.
-There are a great number available and one of the easiest ways to learn, is getting one that comes with an audio CD included, to ensure the correct pronunciation.
+There are loads available and a really good way to learn is getting one that comes with an audio CD included, to ensure the correct pronunciation.
 Complete Gaelic and Colloquial Scottish Gaelic are great examples although they can be a bit pricey.

-If you decide to go for a book-only option, make sure you use them alongside online pronunciation resources to keep you on the right track.
+If you decide to go for a book-only option without a CD, make sure you use them alongside online pronunciation resources to keep you on the right track.

 DVDs, although perhaps a little dated with the rise of streaming services, can still be a useful resource!
 'Speaking our Language' is a good example and is available on the Learn Gaelic website and on YouTube as well.